 As of September 30, 2019, there were warrants to purchase 4,226,787 shares of our Common Stock issued and outstanding, consisting of (i) 492,722 shares underlying DermTech Operations warrants we assumed in connection with the Business Combination, (ii) 3,593,750 shares underlying 14,375,000 warrants to purchase our Common Stock originally sold as part of the units in our initial public offering and (iii) 140,315 shares underlying 561,250 Warrants to purchase our Common Stock that were sold as part of the private units.
 The warrants described in clauses (ii) and (iii) above constitute the publicly traded warrants currently trading on the Pink Market under the ticker symbol "DMTKW."
-Only the Warrants described in clause (iii) above are being registered by this registration statement on Form S-1.
+Of the shares of our Common Stock underlying the warrants described above, only the shares of Common Stock underlying the Warrants described in clause (iii) above are being registered by this registration statement on Form S-1.

 Each Warrant entitles the holder thereof to purchase one-quarter of one share of Common Stock at a price of \$23.00 per full share, subject to adjustment as described in this prospectus, at any time commencing on the date of the Business Combination, August 29, 2019.
 Because the Warrants may only be exercised for whole numbers of shares, only numbers of Warrants in multiples of four may be exercised at any given time.
-In addition, no Warrants will be exerciseable for cash unless we have an effective and current registration statement covering the issuance of the Common Stock issuable upon exercise of the Warrants and a current prospectus relating to such shares.
-Notwithstanding the foregoing, if a registration statement covering the issuance of the Common Stock issuable upon exercise of the publicly traded warrants is not effective during any period when we shall have failed to maintain an effective registration statement, holders may exercise Warrants on a cashless basis pursuant to an available exemption from registration is not available, holders will not be able to exercise their Warrants on a cashless basis.
+In addition, no Warrants will be exercisable for cash unless we have an effective and current registration statement covering the issuance of the Common Stock issuable upon exercise of the Warrants and a current prospectus relating to such shares.
+Notwithstanding the foregoing, if a registration statement covering the issuance of the Common Stock issuable upon exercise of the publicly traded warrants is not effective during any period when we shall have failed to maintain an effective registration statement, holders may exercise Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
+If an exemption from registration is not available, holders will not be able to exercise their Warrants on a cashless basis.
 The Warrants will expire five years from the closing of the Business Combination (which occurred on August 29, 2019) at 5:00 p.m.
 New York City time, or earlier upon redemption.